Type Ib and Ic supernovae: Spectra

 When a supernova is observed, it can be categorized in the Minkowski–Zwicky supernova classification scheme based upon the absorption lines that appear in its spectrum.
 A supernova is first categorized as either a Type I or Type II, then subcategorized based on more specific traits.
 Supernovae belonging to the general category Type I lack hydrogen lines in their spectra; in contrast to Type II supernovae which do display lines of hydrogen.
 The Type I category is subdivided into Type Ia, Type Ib and Type Ic.

 Type Ib/Ic supernovae are distinguished from Type Ia by the lack of an absorption line of singly ionized silicon at a wavelength of 635.5 nanometres.
 As Type Ib and Ic supernovae age, they also display lines from elements such as oxygen, calcium and magnesium.
 In contrast, Type Ia spectra become dominated by lines of iron.
 Type Ic supernovae are distinguished from Type Ib in that the former also lack lines of helium at 587.6 nm.

 Formation

 The onion-like layers of an evolved, massive star (not to scale).

-Prior to becoming a supernova, an evolved massive star is organized like an onion, with layers of different elements undergoing fusion.
+Prior to becoming a supernova, an evolved massive star resembles an onion in that it contains many layers of different elements, each undergoing fusion.
 The outermost layer consists of hydrogen, followed by helium, carbon, oxygen, and so forth.
 Thus when the outer envelope of hydrogen is shed, this exposes the next layer that consists primarily of helium (mixed with other elements).
 This can occur when a very hot, massive star reaches a point in its evolution when significant mass loss is occurring from its stellar wind.
 Highly massive stars (with 25 or more times the mass of the Sun) can lose up to 10^{−5} solar masses each year—the equivalent of every 100,000 years.